Wednesday, April 25, 2012

 Some Little Desire of Your Heart (Week 46 of Fireflies at Dusk: A 52-Week Project)

-Is there some little desire of your heart that lays in wait unfulfilled?
-Is there some ocean edge that you long to stand on but you haven't yet let yourself walk up to it?
+Is there some little desire of your heart that lays in wait unfulfilled, or is there some ocean edge that you long to stand on but you haven't yet let yourself walk up to it?
 At the heart of the Fireflies at Dusk project is the idea of doing things you've always wanted to do that you've never had time to do.

 Why is it we sometimes wait so long to do things that are so close to our heart?